andrewdempsey2018/B-Care/README.md

 The site will be fully responsive mobile first website.
 Many features will be available that allow the user to engage and find needed information fast and easy.

-The site consists of a homepage which gives an overview of the site purpose with a brief overview of the site purpose, share a story, chat and news sections respectively.
+The site consists of a homepage which gives an overview of the site's purpose, and has sections of each page on the site. breast cancer awareness information, page share a story, chat and news sections respectively.
 Second page is Breast Cancer Awareness page which gives prevention and early detection tips.

 ## Structure